|

 There is

-also no assigned seating within the first three orchestras (Sinfonias III,
+also no assigned seating within the first three orchestras (Sinfonias 3,

-II, and I) and each player is encouraged to sit as “first chair” to lead
+2, and 1) and each player is encouraged to sit as “first chair” to lead

 their section — and in the case of first chair first violin, to lead the